mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Moves the stage directory without touching the stage id or stage name.
 If *dest* exists, it is moved into it.
 Otherwise it is moved into the parent of dest with the specified name.
-This is the same behavior as the unix `mv` command, but it also adjusts Stool's backstage directory.
+This is the same behavior as the unix `mv` command, but it also adjusts Stool's backstage links.

 You might have to re-build your application after moving the stage if you have development tools that store absolute paths (e.g. Lavender ...).